The Retail Podcast by Vue.ai: Leaders In Retail | Colomba Giacomini25 min readReading Time: 17 minutes

 Tune in to The Retail Podcast by Vue.ai to listen to her views on what it takes to be a stylist in the retail industry, the role of tech in sourcing inventory for stylists and which brands, in her opinion, are nailing the experiential retail game.

 Here’s the transcript, to make your experience easier:

 Akshara: Hey, guys.
-Welcome to a new episode of The Vue Podcast.
+Welcome to a new episode of The Retail Podcast by Vue.ai.
 I’m Akshara, the Head of Customer Marketing at Vue.ai® and I’ll be your podcast host for the day.
 On our past few episodes, we’ve been talking all things retail, what stores are doing, why privacy is a concern to customers these days, and how innovation is being brought to retail experiences.
 Today, our focus is going to be fashion in a way you’ve never heard before.
 Our podcast guest is Colomba Giacomini, an independent stylist who’s got a decade of styling experience working with marquee luxury companies like Matches, Browns and Net-a-Porter.
 We’re so excited to talk to her about how personal styling has evolved over the years and why technology will play an important role in the future of fashion.
 Welcome, Colomba.
 We’re so excited to have you.

 Colomba: Thank you so much for having me.